 The result is that you'll need to carefully prepare your own story in writing, and be ready to answer questions about it orally (before an asylum officer and, if that fails, before a U.S. immigration judge and defense attorney); and also supply as much corroborating evidence as possible.

-For starters, you’ll need to write all this down, to accompany your application for asylum.
-When a lawyer helps a client prepare an asylum case, he or she doesn’t rely only on the small-ish spaces on Form I-589, but instead prepares a document, often several pages long, that tells the applicant’s full, detailed story.
+For starters, you'll need to write all this down, to accompany your application for asylum.
+A lawyer helping a client prepare an asylum case doesn't rely only on the small-ish spaces on Form I-589.
+The lawyer instead spends a long time (often many sessions) interviewing the person, and then prepares a document, often several pages long, that tells the applicant's full, detailed story.

 Whether you do this on your own or with a lawyer, pay close attention to the details.
-If you later discover that you were wrong, or you come up with different information when being questioned personally, the immigration examiners might start doubting your credibility or ability to tell the truth.
+If you discover too late that you were wrong about something, or you come up with different information when being questioned personally, the immigration examiners might start doubting your credibility or ability to tell the truth.

 Also realize that the hearing officer or judge deciding your case is allowed to take into account your demeanor when testifying, as well as any previous statements you made while not under oath.
 This can create problems for people who, for example, have been culturally trained not to look anyone in the eye.
-Looking someone straight in the eye is, in the U.S., considered a sign of honesty, and the officer judge might interpret looking at your hands or at the floor as a sign that you’re lying.
+Looking someone straight in the eye is, in the U.S., considered a sign of honesty.
+The asylum officer or immigration judge might interpret looking at your hands or at the floor as a sign that you're lying.

-The ideal, of course, is personal documentation, for example if you received a threatening letter, have photos of the persecution, or can supply copies of doctors’ reports (from your home country) describing what happened to you or newspaper articles describing something that you lived through.
+The ideal, of course, is personal documentation.
+If, for example, you received a threatening letter, have photos of the persecution, or can supply copies of doctors' reports (from your home country) describing what happened to you or newspaper articles describing something that you lived through, those would be great.

-Most people, however, must provide less direct evidence.
-For example, if someone was persecuted as a union member, then he or she might provide a copy of a membership card plus independent accounts of the persecution faced by other members of that union.
+Most applicants, however, must provide less direct evidence.
+For example, someone who was persecuted as a union member might provide a copy of a membership card plus independent accounts of the persecution faced by other members of that union.

-A good asylum application is accompanied by a thick stack of newspaper clippings, human rights reports, and more, all containing information about the kind of human rights violation you’re describing.
-If, for example, you fled because local government officials were threatening to imprison you because you sent a letter to the editor protesting a political matter, you’d need to provide evidence that others who expressed similar political opinions have been imprisoned or threatened with prison.
+A good asylum application is accompanied by a thick stack of documents: newspaper clippings, human rights reports from independent agencies or watchdog groups, and more; all containing information about the kind of human rights violation you're describing.
+If, for example, you fled your country because local government officials were threatening to imprison you after you sent a letter to the newspaper editor protesting a political matter, you'd need to provide evidence that others who expressed similar political opinions have been imprisoned or threatened with prison.
 (And you'd definitely want to produce a copy of the newspaper's printing of your letter.)

 These are just a few ways to get corroborating evidence.
 Each person's case is different, so you'll want to think creatively about what documents you can provide that will convince the decision-maker in your case.